Human Biology, Health and Society Major

 - How do diet and other lifestyle factors influence the risk of chronic disease?

-- What social, political, economic and cultural factors explain differences in access to health care in the United States?
-How can access to quality health care be improved?
+- What social, political, economic, and cultural factors explain the differential access to health care in the US and how can this situation be changed?

 - What can be done to reduce disease and promote quality of life for older Americans?